 http://yourIPaddress/phpmyadmin and log in using your MySQL username and password.

 PS.
-If you like our blog posts, we’d appreciate you sharing this post on social networks by using the shortcuts below, or you can post a comment under the share shortcuts.
+If you like our blog posts, we’d appreciate you sharing this post on, how to install phpMyAdmin on Debian 9, on social networks by using the shortcuts below, or you can post a comment under the share shortcuts.
 Thanks.